movio/bramble/README.md

 There is currently no support for:

   - Subscriptions
-  - Shared unions, interfaces, and input objects across services
+  - Shared unions, interfaces, scalars, enums or inputs across services

 Check FAQ for details: https://movio.github.io/bramble/#/federation?id=restriction-on-subscription